-Initial credentialing decisions are communicated to Practitioners via letter or email.
+Initial credentialing decisions are communicated to practitioners via letter or email.
 This notification is typically sent by the Molina Medical Director within two weeks of the decision.
-Under no circumstance will notification letters be sent to the Practitioners later than 60 calendar days from the decision.
+Under no circumstance will notifications letters be sent to the Practitioners later than sixty calendar days from the decision.
 Notification of recredentialing approvals are not required.